Low Sugar Almond Flour Chocolate Cake (Diabetic-Friendly and Gluten-Free)

 Variations for this chocolate cake recipe

-• Add some texture with chopped nuts or seeds.
-Hazelnuts, almonds, or even sunflower seeds could all work well in this recipe.
+• Add some texture by adding chopped nuts like hazelnuts, almonds, or even sunflower seeds could all work well in this recipe.

 • Make it mocha-flavoured by increasing the intensity of the coffee used.
 Add extra coffee granules to the 300ml of water for an even richer flavour.